caprazzo/simple-webserver-and-rest-with-jetty-and-no-xml/README.markdown

 The answer is.... **NO**.

-It actually took three classes, 15 minutes and about 150 lines of code to implement
+It actually took three classes, 15 minutes and about 150 lines of code to implement:

 * a very (very) basic in-memory key-value store with a REST API
 * a simple static file server